kyilwinhan/autonomous_waitress_robot/README.md

 ## 7. Tests and Results
 ### 7.1 Simulated Robot

-The simulated robot in Gazebo work well without any error, in generating map and navigation in the workspce.
+The simulated robot in Gazebo ,visualized in RViz2, work well without any error, in generating map and navigation in the workspce.

 Starting robot in Gazebo without and with the Laser scan rays.
 ![Gazebo](assets/images/img_2_gazebo.png)